graphql-java/graphql-java-page/content/blog/threads.md

 GraphQL Java.

-You still might want to consider using a dedicated GraphQL Java pool as you otherwise would use threads which are dedicated to IO.
+You still might want to consider using a dedicated GraphQL Java pool as you otherwise would use Threads which are dedicated to IO.
 How much this is really relevant depends highly on your use case.

-For example `Async Http Client` (`AHC`) uses by default 2 * #cores (this value comes actually from Netty) threads.
-If you don't use a dedicated Thread Pool for GraphQL Java work you might encounter situations under load where all `AHC` threads are either busy or blocked by GraphQL Java code and as a result your system is not as performant as it could be.
+For example `Async Http Client` (`AHC`) uses by default 2 * #cores (this value comes actually from Netty) Threads.
+If you don't use a dedicated Thread Pool for GraphQL Java you might encounter situations under load where all `AHC` Threads are either busy or blocked by GraphQL Java code and as a result your system is not as performant as it could be.
+Normally only load tests in production like environments can show the relevance of different Thread pools.

 # Feedback or questions